- About Linaro

 Linaro engineering is divided into four functions: the office of the CTO (OCTO), working groups, platform engineering and member landing teams.
-The organization includes working groups focused on kernel consolidation, the ARM toolchain, graphics, power management and multimedia; platform engineering groups working on validation and benchmarking, evaluation builds and infrastructure; and landing teams for the four members with ARM processor-based silicon: Freescale, Samsung, ST-Ericsson and Texas Instruments (TI).
+The organization includes working groups focused on kernel consolidation, the ARM toolchain, graphics, power management and multimedia; platform engineering groups working on validation and benchmarking, evaluation builds and infrastructure; and landing teams for the members with ARM processor-based silicon who require work done under NDA.

 The Linaro Technical Steering Committee (TSC) develops the Roadmap and high level requirements for Linaro's Engineering Working Groups, which then get expanded into detailed specifications (Blueprints) at Linaro Connect events.
 This work is a mixture of fixing broken code, consolidating different ARM implementations, improving performance and adding new functionality.
 Code is continuously delivered upstream as patches, and monthly in tarballs, making it easy for software integrators, OEMs, ODMs and the community to get access to the latest code.

 Linaro's Working Groups are optimizing the toolchain, kernel and low level middleware to take advantage of new ARM architecture features such as hard floats, Thumb-2, NEON and SMP to improve performance in all distributions.

 Linaro's Landing Teams are consolidating members BSPs, supporting the latest Linux kernels and working in partnership with our members to get the board support upstreamed.
 This reduces future porting and maintenance costs, and accelerates time to market for our members' customers.

 The work that Linaro is undertaking benefits all those involved in developing open source based devices:

 - Member SoC vendors are able to support multiple distributions more efficiently